 (b) Accelerations: lateral and longitudinal acceleration shall respect maximum and standard deviation values as calculated in paragraph 1.11.7. of this Annex and shall respect the specifications defined in paragraph 1.6.13.3. of this Annex;

-(c) If more than 1500 km GNSS acceleration data are missing for the candidate tyre, the test for this candidate tyre is invalid;
+(c) If more than 600 km GNSS acceleration data are missing for the candidate tyre, the test for this candidate tyre shall be invalid;

-(d) If more than 1500 km GNSS acceleration data are missing for the reference tyre, the whole test is invalid;
+(d) If more than 600 km GNSS acceleration data are missing for the reference tyre, the whole test shall be invalid;

 (e) Vehicle alignments at the beginning and end of test shall respect the specifications defined in paragraph 1.6. of this Annex;

-(f) For candidate tyres of category of use snow tyres and special use tyres marked "M+S", either or not classified as tyres for use in severe snow conditions, the abrasion level of the SRTT17W normalized at 10 °C (ALRT10) shall be in the range defined in paragraph 1.6.16. of this Annex;
+(f) For candidate tyres of category of use snow tyres and special use tyres marked "M+S", whether or not classified as tyres for use in severe snow conditions, the abrasion level of the SRTT17W normalized at 10 °C (ALRT10) shall be in the range defined in paragraph 1.6.16. of this Annex;

 (g) For other candidate tyres, the abrasion level of the SRTT17S normalized at 20 °C (ALRT20) shall be in the range defined in paragraph 1.6.16. of this Annex;

 (h) A visual inspection of the reference tyres shall show no damage.
 The tyre sidewall marking shall still be readable.
-If a reference tyre was losing more than 1 cm2 of tread chunking area, the tyre shall be considered as destroyed, and tyre destroyed process as described in paragraph 1.11.11. of this Annex shall apply.
+If a reference tyre was losing more than 1 cm2 of tread chunking area, the tyre shall be considered as destroyed, and the process for destroyed tyres as described in paragraph 1.11.11. of this Annex shall apply.

 1.11.9.
 Deviation from nominal circuit